Former Herd Pitcher Makes Most of MLB Debut|

 The earned run over six innings set Straily’s earned run average to 1.50.

-Straily became the 12th Major Leaguer who has played for Marshall, and only the third since 1974, joining fellow pitchers Rick Reed
+Straily became the 12th Major Leaguer who has played for Marshall, and only the third since 1974, joining fellow pitchers Rick Reed and Jeff Montgomery.

 Without Mathis’ late-game heroics, Straily would have become the first former member of the Herd to win a Major League game since Reed won a 5-4 decision with the Minnesota Twins in 2003.